tianle91/hf-inference/README.md

 ```
 The queries should be much faster after the first one.

+## ⚠️⚠️ Caution ⚠️⚠️
+There's no security - this is intended to be deployed on a local private network.

 ## Details
 The payload json is just a wrapper around `pipeline`.
 For details, see https://huggingface.co/docs/transformers/v4.16.2/en/main_classes/pipelines#transformers.pipeline